piecepackr/piecepackr/README.rst

     mv NotoEmoji-Regular.ttf $fonts_dir/
     rm NotoEmoji-unhinted.zip

-Certain ``{piecepackr}`` features works best if the version of R installed was compiled with support for Cairo:
+Certain ``piecepackr`` features works best if the version of R installed was compiled with support for Cairo:

 * A subset of game system configurations use Unicode glyphs.
 The "cairo" graphics devices support Unicode glyphs.
-* 3D ``{grid}`` renderings for certain pieces like dice and pyramids are enhanced if the graphic device supports the "affine transformation" feature.
+* 3D grid_ renderings for certain pieces like dice and pyramids are enhanced if the graphic device supports the "affine transformation" feature.
   In recent versions of R the "cairo" graphics devices support the "affine transformation" feature.
 * The function ``get_embedded_font()`` needs support for the ``cairo_pdf()`` function (which embeds fonts in the pdf) and by default ``render_piece()`` and ``save_print_and_play()`` may try to use "cairo" graphics devices.